SNL pays tribute to Norm Macdonald with bitterwseet ‘Weekend Update’

 Pete Davidson also paid his own tribute, wearing a Norm Macdonald t-shirt during another sketch.

-SNL creator Lorne Michaels paid tribute to Macdonald last month, saying: “All of us here at SNL mourn the loss of Norm Macdonald, one of the most impactful comedic voices of his or any other generation.
+SNL creator Lorne Michaels paid tribute to Macdonald last month on behalf of the show, saying: “All of us here at SNL mourn the loss of Norm Macdonald, one of the most impactful comedic voices of his or any other generation.

 “There are so many things that we’ll miss about Norm – from his unflinching integrity to his generosity to his consistent ability to surprise.
 But most of all he was just plain funny.
 No one was funny like Norm.”